After a series of injuries that prevented him from competing at more events, Andrew Kurka came back stronger than ever for 2017/2018.

 He underwent shoulder surgery in 2010.
 (IPC, 10 Feb 2018)

-After being told by a doctor that there would be limits to what he could do following his accident, he was determined to prove him wrong.
+After being told by a doctor that there would be limits to what he could do following his accident, he was determined to prove the doctor wrong.
 "I told him I'd walk into his office one day and do a somersault, and he said that I wasn't being realistic.
 Well, that's someone telling me I can't do something, so three months later, I stood up in his office, took off my leg braces, and did a full somersault.
 It wasn't pretty, but I did it." (anchoragepress.com, 03 Nov 2011)

 |Men's Downhill Sitting||Race 1||2013-02-20||9999|